amitshekhariitbhu/android-interview-questions/README.md

 * **What is ProGuard used for?** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_outcomeschool-activity-7218840466283220993-afVr)

+* **What is proguard-rules.pro file used for?** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_outcomeschool-softwareengineer-tech-activity-7300763237942181888-P_jL)

 * **What is obfuscation?
 What is it used for?
 What about minification?**

 * **How to change some parameters in an app without app update?** - [Firebase Remote Config in Android](https://www.linkedin.com/posts/outcomeschool_outcomeschool-softwareengineering-tech-activity-7288408601944043520-pHZX)